 The Council has had vested to it certain infrastructural assets and land as part of the subdivisional process.
-Council recognises the value of these assets as revenue in the Statement of Comprehensive Revenue and Expense with an equivalent increase in property, plant and equipment in the Statement of Financial Position.
+Council recognises the value of these assets as income in the Statement of Financial Performance with an equivalent increase in property, plant and equipment in the Statement of Financial Position.